 Located a short distance northeast of Harrison Hot Springs, Sasquatch Provincial Park is a large forested area with lakes and campsites.
 It’s about 1,200 hectares or 3,000 acres in size.

-The park has two main lakes for swimming and water sports, and a third much smaller one with pretty views and peaceful fishing.
+The park has two main lakes for swimming and water sports.
+There is also a third much smaller one with pretty views and peaceful fishing.
 There are boat launches at Deer Lake and Hicks Lake that can get small and medium-sized boats in and out of the water.
 There is also a beautiful beach with boat launch facilities along the shore of Harrison Lake.

 Green Point is the park’s day-use area where you’ll find the beach on the edge of Harrison Lake near the entrance to the park.
 It’s a nice spot for swimming and picnics.
 Close by is tiny Trout Lake where boating isn’t permitted.
 Further inland is where you’ll find the other lakes where there are more day-use areas by the campgrounds.

 In the park keep your eyes out for Bigfoot, the legendary creature that the park is named after.
 There are also other critters such as beavers, bears, mountain goats and bald eagles that call this park home.